 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-These filters stay fresher longer too, typically between three to six months.
+These filters last longer too, usually between three to six months.

-There are a couple of electronic filtering systems you can use in your home.
+There are several different types of electronic filtering systems you can use in your home.